2016 Innovative Short Fiction Contest

 Innovative short fiction should take risks that pay off.
 Don’t tell us a story we’ve already heard before.
 Show us something new with your subject, style, or characters.
 Make sure your writing has a “wow” factor.

-The 2015 contest judge is Amelia Gray.
-Amelia is the author of Gutshot (FSG Originals, forthcoming in 2015), THREATS (FSG Originals, 2012), Museum of the Weird (Fiction Collective Two, 2010), and AM/PM (Featherproof Books, 2009).
+The 2016 contest judge is Lindsay Hunter.
+Lindsay is the author of Ugly Girls (FSG Originals, 2014), Don’t Kiss Me (FSG Originals, 2013), and Daddy’s (Featherproof Books, 2010).
+Her next novel, Eat Only When You’re Hungry, is forthcoming from FSG Originals.
 If you are a family member, coworker, or student of the judge, you are ineligible for this contest.

-All manuscripts must be submitted through our Submittable page between February 1st, 2015 and May 1st, 2015.
+All manuscripts must be submitted through our Submittable page between February 1st, 2016 and May 1st, 2016.
 Your submission may include any combination of flash fictions or short stories up to 7,500 total words.
 Upload your submission as a single manuscript file.
 Your name should not appear anywhere on the manuscript.
 The judge reads blind, and she will recuse herself from considering any manuscript where the writer is identifiable.
+In the unlikely event that the judge is unable to select a winner, The Conium Review editorial staff will make the final decision.

 In the “Biography Statement” field, please include a two or three sentence third-person bio.
 This bio will not be viewable by the contest judge.
 If you win the contest, your bio appears inside the published issue of The Conium Review along with the winning story.